rufimelo99/UltimateChess/README.md

 `mlagents-learn --force`

-After that, all is left is to press the play button on Unity.
+After that, all that is left is to press the play button on Unity.
 There are some variables in the Inspector to adjust the training for the agent:
 ![Capture](https://user-images.githubusercontent.com/44201826/103316721-44962980-4a21-11eb-9d45-3790bd8b12bf.PNG)

 <!-- USAGE EXAMPLES -->
 ## Rewards System
-In order to allow the agent to learn sequentially, it needs to receive some rewards and adjust its actions according to the observations that it received.
+In order to allow the agent to learn sequentially, it needs to receive some rewards and adjust its actions according to the observations made.
-Firstly, It will be explained briefly how does the learning process work.
+Firstly, it will be explained briefly how the learning process works.
-Shortly, the agent has episodes and, in each episode it will received a certain number of observations (all the positions of the pieces) and it will try to generate an action.
+Shortly, the agent has episodes and, in each episode it will perform a certain number of observations (all the positions of the pieces) and it will try to generate an action.
-Knowing that the number of observations received needs to be always the same, it was decided that the agent will receive the positions of all the pieces on the board ( it would be -1 in case of non existence) plus 8 possible queens for each player.
-These extra queens represents queens that can show up when a pawn reaches a tile on the opposite side of the board, summing up to **96** observations each time.
+Knowing that the number of observations made needs to be always the same, it was decided that the agent will receive the positions of all the pieces on the board ( it would be -1 in case of non existence) plus 8 possible queens for each player.
+These extra queens represent queens that can show up when a pawn reaches a tile on the opposite side of the board, summing up to **96** observations each time.
 (Technically, it should not appear 8 queens at any given time, but there is no way to control that. )
-When it comes to generate an action, at the position `0` of the `vectorAction` it has all the possible moves that could happen.
+When it comes to generating an action, at the position `0` of the `vectorAction` contains one of all the possible moves that could appear.
 Since also the size of `vectorAction[0]` must be always the same, this means that, for instance, for a Pawn, it must be always 4 possibilities "stored" in that size, even if it can perform one of those movements.
 All summed up, the result is **676** different possibilities for actions.

 There are a bunch of reward values given to the agent throughout its episode: